 Complete standard dentures will fit comfortably and function satisfactory.
 However, they are constructed using physiological averages and do not take into consideration the anatomical differences between individuals.
 What this means for you is possibly more adjustments and a denture that will wear faster.

 If esthetics and functionality are important, you may want to explore the different types of denture teeth that are used on a standard denture vs. a precision denture.
-Your Denturist will provide you with an explanation of all the differences between a standard and precision denture during your complimentary consultation.
+Your Denturist will provide you with an explanation of all the differences between a standard and precision denture during your consultation.

 Mouth Guards & Night Guards